Ranginui Walker: Awards and honours

 In the 2001 Queen's Birthday Honours, Walker was appointed a Distinguished Companion of the New Zealand Order of Merit, for services to Māori.
 When the New Zealand government restored titular honours in 2009, he declined redesignation as a Knight Companion of the New Zealand Order of Merit.

+Walker believed it was not appropriate to accept a knighthood which would undermine the significance of Māori sovereignty, an issue he stood firmly on.
+He was only one of two candidates to decline the knighthood, the other being Richie McCaw.